ShardulDS/ShardulDS/README.md

 - 👋 Hi, I’m @ShardulDS
-- 👀 I’m interested in ... game dev
+- 👀 I’m interested in ...
+Web Development
 - 🌱 I’m currently learning ...
-C++
+Javascript
 - 💞️ I’m looking to collaborate on ...
 Nothing yet
 - 📫 How to reach me ...
 No